Efficient Learning on Large Graphs using a Densifying Regularity Lemma: Additional experiments

-\paragraph{Results.} \cref{tab:spatio} demonstrates that \ibgnns suppresses \icgnns by a small margin, a difference that could be attributed to the small size of the graph (207 and 325 nodes).
+\paragraph{Results.} \cref{tab:spatio} demonstrates that \ibgnns suppresses \icgnns by a small margin.
+This slight difference could be attributed to the small size of the graph (207 and 325 nodes), where local interactions are likely sufficient for the task, and the ability of \ibgnns to capture global structure becomes less relevant.
 This raises questions about the role of directionality in traffic networks, suggesting the need for further investigation.
 Notably, \ibgnns show strong performance in another domain, matching the effectiveness of methods specifically designed for spatio-temporal data, such as DCRNN, GraphWaveNet, and AGCRN, despite the small graph size and low edge density.

-\subsection{Knowledge graphs}
+\subsubsection{Knowledge graphs}

-\paragraph{Setup.} We evaluate \ibgE on the the Kinship \citep{kok2007statistical} and UMLS \citep{kok2007statistical} datasets.
+\paragraph{Setup.} We evaluate \ibgE on the the Kinship and UMLS \citep{kok2007statistical} datasets.
 We report the knowledge graph embedding baselines TransE \citep{bordes2013translating}, DistMult \citep{yang2015embeddingentitiesrelationslearning}, ConvE \citep{dettmers2018convolutional}, ComplEx \citep{trouillon2016complexembeddingssimplelink} and RotatE \citep{sun2019rotate}.
 We also report the rule learning baselines Neural-LP \citep{yang2017differentiablelearninglogicalrules}, RNNLogic \citep{qu2021rnnlogiclearninglogicrules}, RLogic \citep{cheng2022rlogic} and NCRL \citep{cheng2023neuralcompositionalrulelearning} to compare with the state-of-the-art models over these datasets.
 Results for all baselines were taken from \citep{cheng2023neuralcompositionalrulelearning}.